PEZ/clojure-get-started-mini/README.md

 There is not much guidance in this repository for Clojure beginners.
 You might want to check out this guide first: https://calva.io/get-started-with-clojure/ (It also runs in the browser)

+## Create your own copy of this repository

+In order to be able to version control your edits, you will need to create your own copy of this repository.
+It's a template project so you can use the green **Use this Template** button above for this.

+**Note** that then the URL to use the project in Gitpod changes.
+What you'll need to do is to prepend the URL of your Github repository copy with `https://gitpod.io/#`.
+(If you look at step one above, you'll see that this is what that link looks like.)

 ## License

 The code in this project is open and free to use as you wish. 🗽🍺 (There's not much code here, anyway. 😄)